 This is called compound interest investing, and it’s an important concept to understand when investing.

 When your money’s money’s money earns money, then you’re compounding like crazy and your money begins to snowball.

 Are you with me so far?

-Compounding interest is like a snowball rolling down a hill.
-It starts out small and grows bigger and bigger as continues to roll.
+Compound interest is like a snowball rolling down a hill.
+It starts out small and grows bigger and bigger as it continues to roll.
 The longer it rolls, the bigger it grows.